indiana-university/automated-transcription-service/aws/README.md

 # AWS deployment code for Automated Transcription Service (ATS)

-## Part 1: Build and push the container image
+## Part I: Build and push the container image

 Begin by creating an ECR repository: